Common Misperceptions Related to ESG Investing

 Community investing—investment that directs capital to communities that are underserved by affordable financial services—also falls under the rubric of ESG incorporation.

 Shareowner engagement is the other principal approach to SRI.
-It involves the actions sustainable investors take as asset owners to communicate to the managements of portfolio companies their concerns about the companies’ ESG policies and to ask management to study these issues and make improvements.
+This involves sustainable investors taking action to communicate their concerns regarding certain companies’ ESG policies to management within portfolio companies who incorporate these investments.
+In this process, sustainable investors need to ask management to study these issues in order to make improvements.
 Investors can communicate directly with corporate management or through investor networks.
 For owners of shares in publicly traded companies, shareholder engagement can take the form of filing or co-filing shareholder resolutions on ESG issues and conscientiously voting their shares on ESG issues that are raised at the companies’ annual meetings.

 Misperception 3: SRI involves only public equity investments.